Danil-Kolmahin/ideal-octo-chainsaw/README.md

 - Ubuntu 22.04.3

 **Software**
-- Node.js (version 20.10.0)
+- Node.js 20.10.0
-- Docker
+- Docker 24.0.7
-- Helm (version 3.13.3)
+- Helm 3.13.3
-- k3s for a local Kubernetes cluster
+- k3s 1.28.4

 **Secrets**
 - \$VERSION - could be obtained as `echo "VERSION=$(npm pkg get version | tr -d \")"`
 - \$DATABASE_PASSWORD - for development useful to store at .env
 - \$MESSAGE_BROKER_PASSWORD - for development useful to store at .env
 - \$API_PASSWORD - for development useful to store at .env

 ### Setup
 1. **Clone the repo**